 Vitamin B6 is involved in over 100 different enzyme reactions in your body, including the all-important one that converts the amino acid tryptophan to serotonin (your body’s natural antidepressant).

-So it’s no surprise that experts estimate that 95 percent of your body’s serotonin is found in your digestive tract.
+It’s no surprise experts estimate that 95 percent of your body’s serotonin is found in your digestive tract.

 Vitamin B6 deficiency is VERY serious and can lead to irritability, depression and confusion, as well as a weakened immune system.